 (3-0-3).
 Focuses on current developments in auditing and attestation standards as promulgated by the American Institute of Certified Public Accountants (AICPA).
 Covers international auditing standards promulgated by the International Federation of Accountants (IFAC) as well.
 Provides preparation for the CPA exam section on Auditing and Attestation.
-Restricted to MSA students who matriculated into the accounting major.
+Restricted to MSA students who matriculated into the major.
 Prerequisite: ACC 530.

-ACC 612 Advanced Topics in Managerial and Cost Accounting

-(3-0-3).
-Addresses advanced issues in cost allocation and transfer pricing.
-Considers also the use of modeling such as linear programming, probability theory and other quantitative techniques to solve business problems.
-Restricted to MSA students who matriculated into the accounting major.
+ACC 612 Advanced Topics in Managerial and Cost Accounting (3-0-3).
+Addresses advanced issues in cost allocation and pricing strategies.
+Considers the various management control systems used by companies for strategy implementation and evaluation by applying financial and nonfinancial measurements.
+Restricted to MSA students who matriculated into the major.
 Prerequisite: ACC 520.

 ACC 614 Regulatory Environment in Accounting (3-0-3).
 Examines the sources, rules, regulations and laws covering business transactions including leases, contracts, loans, contingencies, commitments and purchases.
 Evaluates authoritative regulations and standards issued by the Securities and Exchange Commission (SEC) and AICPA.
 Emphasizes development of procedures for identifying applicable accounting issues and locating appropriate laws/standards.
-Restricted to MSA students who matriculated into the accounting major.
+Restricted to MSA students who matriculated into the major.

-ACC 615 Enterprise Database Systems (3-0-3).
-Focuses on building information systems that meet multiple needs for transaction-level processing, control specification and financial statement preparation, while simultaneously supporting the needs of a variety of other decision makers in finance, management, marketing and supply chain logistics.
+ACC 615 Enterprise Database Systems and Analytics (3-0-3).

+Focuses on building information systems that meet multiple needs for transaction-level processing, control specification and financial statement preparation, while simultaneously supporting the needs of a variety of other decision-makers in finance, management, marketing and supply chain logistics.
 Emphasizes the design and use of conceptually modeled databases.
-Includes coverage of systems-related components of the business environment.
-Restricted to MSA students who matriculated into the accounting major.
+Applies data analytics tools and techniques to enhance the decision-making process and improve internal and external audits.
+Restricted to MSA students who matriculated into the major.

 ACC 616 Advanced Topics in Financial Reporting (3-0-3).
 Focuses on principles and elements associated with financial statements.
 Covers income measurement, valuation of assets and equities, long-term liabilities, stockholders equity, cash flow analysis and financial statements.
 Not open to students who have completed ACC 616.
-Restricted to MSA students who matriculated into the accounting major.
+Restricted to MSA students who matriculated into the major.
 Prerequisite: ACC 510.